tigoe/SoundExamples/docs/tone.md

 *Note: These [Tone examples](https://github.com/tigoe/SoundExamples/tree/master/Tone_examples) will play simple tones on any Arduino board.
 You can't play multiple tones at the same time, however.
 These examples are included mainly to show how to convert between frequency values, note names, and MIDI note values, and to play a simple melody.*

-To try this command out, wire your board as shown in the [sound basics introduction](sound-basics.md), Connect a speaker or headphone jack to pin 5 in series with the appropriate resistor (220 ohm for the speaker, 10-kilohm for the headphone jack), and connect the ends of the potentiometer to voltage and ground, and the middle wiper pin to analog input 0 (A0) of your microcontroller.
-Figures 1 and 2 show the wiring for a speaker and headphone jack, respectively.
+To try this command out, wire your board as shown in the [sound basics introduction](sound-basics.md).
+Connect a speaker or headphone jack to pin 5 in series with the appropriate resistor (220 ohm for the speaker, 10-kilohm for the headphone jack).
+Then connect the ends of a potentiometer to voltage and ground, and the middle wiper pin to analog input 0 (A0) of your microcontroller.
+Figures 1 and 2 show the wiring for a potentiometer combined with speaker and headphone jack, respectively.

 ![Figure 1. speaker attached to pin 5 and potentiometer attached to pin A0 of a MKR Zero](img/speaker_circuit_potentiometer_bb.png)